jdechalendar/gridemissions/README.md

 # gridemissions: Tools for power sector emissions tracking
 <img src="https://user-images.githubusercontent.com/20404131/129465144-5b086d9b-6c46-462f-a036-3f1e4cd958eb.png" width="50%" align="right">

 The tools in this repository power the visualization at [energy.stanford.edu/gridemissions](https://energy.stanford.edu/gridemissions), updated hourly.
 Associated datasets on electricity and emissions are made publicly available.
 In addition to tools to create the data, the `gridemissions` package provides a module to retrieve data from the API and methods to load and manipulate the data.
-This README file serves as technical documentation for the tools in this repository.
-Further documentation generated using Sphinx can be found [here](https://docs.gridemissions.jdechalendar.su.domains/) (WIP).
+This README file serves as a quick primer for the tools in this repository and includes a short FAQ, please refer to the documentation for more.

+## Documentation
+Documentation generated using Sphinx can be found [here](https://docs.gridemissions.jdechalendar.su.domains/).

 ## README Contents
 * [How the datasets are created](https://github.com/jdechalendar/gridemissions#how-the-datasets-are-created)